-Thomas W. LaCorte, CFPS Assistant Vice President Eastern Territory Senior Property Specialist Chubb Group of Insurance Companies Warren, NJ
+Thomas W. LaCorte, CFPS Assistant Vice President Eastern Territory Senior Property Specialist Chubb & Son, a division of Federal Insurance Company Warren, NJ

-Reliability: An Essential Component of Fire Protection Systems
+Maintaining Reliability: Essential Component of Your Fire Protection System

 Fire pump systems deliver water with adequate volume and pressure to the sprinkler and standpipe systems.
 There are several reasons why a sprinkler system would need to be supported by a fire pump: